The European Commission is looking for cost-efficient ways to make the European economy more climate-friendly and less energy-consuming.

 According to future scenarios and national strategies, a lot of new environmental specialists are and will be needed in all fields of operation.

 Study plans and career roadmaps for environmental specialist have already been created, but an educational deficit is still evident.
-The problem is that educational sector does not have a straight relation to a real working life, especially to business life, which would be the best concerned to mentor and direct the educational structures.
+The problem is that the educational sector does not have a straight relation to a real working life, especially to business life, which would be the best concerned to mentor and direct the educational structures.

 A close co-operation between working life and education and working life-based precision issues as threads of study programmes would be a way to train environmental specialist who would be able to respond to challenges of land use issues and, broadly, to challenges of a low-carbon society.